I stood before a mysterious passageway, wondering if I should follow it.

 I vividly remember my first trip to Germany, exactly four years ago.
 I had won a pair of flight tickets to Europe, taken a two-month sabbatical from my corporate job, and arrived in Munich with a friend – anticipating Germany to be uptight, and not half as fun as Italy or France.
 I was so wrong!
 On that first trip, I guzzled the finest beer in the country’s oldest biergartens, savored the wry humor of locals, climbed the stunning limestone mountains of Saxon Switzerland, and fell in love with the quirky city of Dresden, once the seat of east Germany’s cold history.
 I’ve been back twice to revel in the snowy Christmas Markets of Cologne and Rothenburg, attend a travel conference in the port city of Hamburg, soak in the spring colours of Berlin and discover the fascinating lake region of Spreewald.
 Here are some travel tips to experience one of my favourite countries in Europe: What’s the best time to visit Germany?
 I loved the onset of summer in early June, with long days and sunsets …

 Guten tag from a cold and festive Germany!
 I’m on a train from Frankfurt to the quaint Bavarian village of Rothenburg as I pen this.
 Outside, the landscape is a stark contrast between bare brown forests and colorful countryside homes.
 It’s symbolic of winter in Europe; introspective and festive at the same time.
 Shivya NathWelcome to my blog, The Shooting Star.
-I’ve been called a storyteller, writer, photographer, digital nomad, instagrammer, social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
-But in my heart, I’m just a girl who believes in the transformative power of travel.
+I’ve been called a storyteller, writer, photographer, digital nomad, “sustainability influencer,” social entrepreneur, solo traveller, vegan, sustainable tourism consultant and environmentalist.
+But in my heart, I’m just a girl who believes that travel – if done right – has the power to change us and the world we live in.